Natural Resources: Definition, Types, and Examples

 Importance of water as a natural resource:

-1. Water is used for cooking food, bathing, washing clothes, vegetables, fruits, utensils, flushing toilets and keeping the houses clean.
+1. Water is used for cooking food, bathing, washing clothes, vegetables, fruits, and utensils, flushing toilets, and keeping the houses clean.
 Nearly all the domestic and cleaning work requires water.

 2. Water is essential for sustaining life on earth.
 Every living being needs water to survive.
-Human body requires water for proper functioning.
+The human body requires water for proper functioning.

-3. Water is used for industrial and agricultural purposes such as irrigation, cooling equipments, processing products
+3. Water is used for industrial and agricultural purposes such as irrigation, cooling equipment, processing products

 5. Electricity is generated using running water.

-Soil is made up of all the crucial elements which are necessary for survival such as zinc, iron, nitrogen compounds etc. The soil is also a home to billions of microorganisms.
-Soil is a mixture of essential components such as minerals (45%), water (25%), air (25%) and organic matter (billions of organisms) or humus (5%).
-Food, fiber and fuel all derives from soil itself!
+Soil is made up of all the crucial elements that are necessary for survival such as zinc, iron, nitrogen compounds etc. The soil is also home to billions of microorganisms.
+Soil is a mixture of essential components such as minerals (45%), water (25%), air (25%), and organic matter (billions of organisms) or humus (5%).
+Food, fiber, and fuel all derive from soil itself!

-Formation of soil: Massive rocks undergo different geological, chemical and biological processes and get crushed in smaller particles to form soil.
+Massive rocks undergo different geological, chemical, and biological processes and get crushed into smaller particles to form soil.
 It takes thousands of years to form soil.
-Consisting of organic and inorganic matter, the soil is basically a product of weathering and a fundamental ecosystem crucial for the survival of life on earth.
+Consisting of organic and inorganic matter, the soil is a product of weathering and a fundamental ecosystem crucial for the survival of life on Earth.

 Importance of soil as a natural resource: